 CROCKPOT METHOD

-• Follow the directions for searing the meat, browning the onions, and sautéing the aromatics, then transfer all of the ingredients (including the potatoes) to a 6 quart (or larger) slow cooker.
+- Follow the directions for searing the meat, browning the onions, and sautรฉing the aromatics, then transfer all of the ingredients (including the potatoes) to a 6 quart (or larger) slow cooker.

 Notes

-• Caraway seeds: are nutty, slightly bittersweet with hints of citrus, pepper, and anise (mild licorice).
-You should be able to find caraway seeds at the grocery store or always on Amazon.
-If you only can get your hands on ground caraway, only use 1 ½ teaspoons because is more potent.
-The best substitution for caraway in this recipe is 1 teaspoon fennel seeds and 1 teaspoon dried oregano.
+- Caraway seeds:ย are nutty, slightly bittersweet with hints of citrus, pepper, and anise (mild licorice).ย You should be able to find caraway seeds at the grocery store or always on Amazon. ย If you only can get your hands on ground caraway, only use 1 ยฝ teaspoons because is more potent.ย The best substitution for caraway in this recipe is 1 teaspoon fennel seeds and 1 teaspoon dried oregano.

 MAKE AHEAD GOULASH

-• Carrots: chop the carrots and place them in an airtight container days in advance.
-You can also chop the mushrooms but remember do NOT rinse them, simply brush them with a cloth.
+This Goulash recipe tastes even better the next day, so feel free to make it in its entirety and reheat when ready to serve.
+Alternatively, you can prep some of the ingredients in advance:- Carrots:ย ย chop the carrots and place them in an airtight container days in advance.ย You can also chop the mushrooms but remember do NOT rinse them, simply brush them with a cloth.

 HOW to store and reheat Goulash